 B&M RAILROAD WATER TOWER

 ANTIQUE RAILROAD WATER TOWER RE-ASSEMBLED AT HERITAGE PARK

 The newly constructed roof is moved to the water tower.

 Scroll down for a video tour of the Heritage Park Railroad Museum.

 Heritage Park in Union is home to the Wakefield Heritage Commission.
 The 1912 Union Train Station, freight house, and blacksmith shop on Chapel Street (within walking distance of the station) are all owned and maintained by the Wakefield Heritage Commission.
-Displays currently include an original wood Bangor and Aroostook snowplow last used by the Wolfeboro Railroad, ice cutting tools, railroad tools, a 1909 Boston and Maine Railroad model layout of the villages of Wakefield, and much more.
-Future plans include obtaining additional railcars for display!
+Displays currently include an original wood Bangor and Aroostook snowplow last used by the Wolfeboro Railroad, authentic caboose, ice cutting tools, railroad tools, a 1909 Boston and Maine Railroad model layout of the villages of Wakefield, and much more.

 Using the proceeds from the sale of the Garvin Building, the Wakefield Heritage Commission purchased the Boston and Maine Railroad Station, and the adjacent Freight House property in Union when it became available in 2006.
 The new buildings provided much-needed space to house and display the Heritage Commission's artifacts that had been previously stored in the Garvin Building.

 Again, with the help of volunteers and donors, the Union Station was restored and now houses a museum of historic artifacts in the Station’s Waiting Room and Station Master’s Office.
 The train order boards have been reinstalled and are fully functional.
 The building has been restored to original appearance both inside and out.
 Heritage Park has become a reality.